Ensuring Patient Confidentiality and Dignity

 Introduction

 The patient scenario of Jones informs that he is 78-year-old individual suffering from dementia with deteriorating health condition due to which he was hospitalised.
 In hospital, Jones has become more confused and often shouts to get out of his bed and request to see his wife Barbara.
 He is seen to soil himself each day and has poor personal hygiene which Barbara mentions not being normal as Jones is quite meticulous regarding his hygiene.
 In the hospital, during care Jones is seen to have lost his denture and have recently experienced fall that led to badly bruise him making Barbara get upset regarding his health condition.
+Seeking healthcare dissertation help may be beneficial in understanding how such scenarios can be better managed.
 According to the NMC Code of Practice, the confidentiality of patients is to be ensured by the nurses during care so that no harm or abuse is experienced by them (NMC, 2018).
 In this purpose, the pseudonym Jones is to be used for indicating the patient in the assignment so that the real identity of the individual remains confidential.

 Whatsapp